linode/docs/docs/applications/configuration-management/install-a-chef-server-workstation-on-ubuntu-18-04/index.md

 ## Download a Cookbook (Optional)

-When using Chef you will want the chef-client to periodically run on your nodes and pull in any changes pushed to the Chef server.
+When using Chef you will want the Chef client to periodically run on your nodes and pull in any changes pushed to the Chef server.
 You will also want the `validation.pem` file that is uploaded to your node upon bootstrap to be deleted for security purposes.
-While these things can be done manually, it is often easier and more efficient to set it up as a cookbook.
+While these steps can be performed manually, it is often easier and more efficient to set it up as a cookbook.

 This section is optional, but provides instructions on downloading a cookbook to your workstation, pushing it to a server, and includes the skeleton of a basic cookbook to expand and experiment with.